MibaRoyal/Autodesk_Devcon_2026_Retex/AutodeskDevcon2026RetexNotes.md

 The presentation emo was heavily "sandboxed" and used a very simple model without links.
 Practical use of the platform during a personal enquiry of this writer immediately showed a few bugs and the typical shortcomings of language model behaviour: misunderstanding the prompt and beating around the bush.
 _Remark: This company also showed clear signs of "wishful thinking", glossing over the difficulties of real-life application to real projects, and had no real projects to document._

+## Hand-out leaflet documenting the "Open Building Service Reference" by bosch and Autodesk
+A leaflet was handed out, pointing to Bosch’s article about their Open Building Service Reference.
+The article says it wants to turn messy building data into usable digital building models for maintenance and operations.
+That basic idea is plausible.
+The rest of the article feels inflated, lots of catchy jargon with little proof.
+It reads more like a strategy pitch than a engineering result.